FCP-INDI/fcp-indi.github.io/docs/_sources/user/tse.rst

     * Voxel - For each ROI, output the individual voxel time series for all voxels within that ROI.
     * SpatialReg - Use a spatial map as a spatial regressor in a GLM to find the time series associated with the voxels in that map (see :doc:`dual regression </user/sca>`).

+    Additionally, a connectivity matrix can be generated for the timeseries output.
+If one or more of these connectivity matricies are selected and no timeseries analysis is provied or generated, ``Avg`` will run even if not selected.
+    * PearsonCorr -
+    * PartialCorr -
+    * TangentEmbed -

 #. **Realignment - [ROI to func, func to ROI]:** Choose functional time-series and ROI realignment method.
 'ROI to func' will realign the atlas/ROI to functional space (fast). 'func to ROI' will realign the functional time series to the atlas/ROI space.
 NOTE: in rare cases, realigning the ROI to the functional space may result in small misalignments for very small ROIs - please double check your data if you see issues.

 #. **Outputs - [CSV, NUMPY]:** Choose to save voxelwise time series extraction outputs as a csv file or a Numpy array.
 Voxelwise TSE outputs are saved as a text file and 1D file by default.
 ROI Average TSE outputs are saved as a tab-delimited value file ('roi_stats.csv') only.